 In Russia WWF- IKEA Partnership is focused at forest projects.
 The partnership is now in its VII phase.

 Objectives of the partnership in Russia – Phase VII:

 Achievement of sustainable forestry goals by implementing integrated landscape approach and sustainable land-use strategies to conserve HCVs while ensuring sustainable production and consumption.

 Project implementation deadlines:

-Phase VI: 1 September 2017— 31 August 2020
+Phase VII: 1 September 2020— 31 August 2023

 Russia’s forests are some of the most beautiful in the world and constitute approximately 22% of the entire planet’s forested area and 60% of boreal forests.
 The Russian Federation is the important trading partner for quite a number of countries, so forest sustainability is a key factor for mitigating risks; for improving productivity of harvesting operations; for maintaining biodiversity and for providing human and environmental safety.

-Fourteen years of consistent work have brought tangible results.
+17 years of consistent work have brought tangible results.
 We managed to achieve them in the conditions of forest reforms, economic instability, and imperfect legal framework, while retaining qualified employees and maintaining professional relationships that ensure further development.
 The strength of the project lies in the fact that it has been consistently putting into practice a set of actions in such a scope and scale, which cannot be conducted by any other organizations.